Drekkg/Raptor_Health_Tracker/README.md

 ## Initial User Stories
 [GitHub Project] (https://github.com/users/Drekkg/projects/6/views/1)

-I used the MOSCOW principal to help me decide what features to include and which features to add in a futere iteration.\
+I used the MOSCOW principal to help me decide what features to include and which features to add in a future iteration.\
 I first got a minimal viable product and then added extra features.\
-A few features on the todo list will be added in futere iterations.
+A few features on the todo list will be added in future iterations.

 ![image](assets/github_project_screenshot.png)